Alcatraz Island – A Tourist Destination in Northern California

 Today, the island’s facilities are managed by the National Park Service.
 It’s considered as part of the Golden Gate National Recreation Area and is open to tours.
 Visitors can reach the island by ferry ride from Pier 33, near Fisherman’s Wharf, San Francisco.
 Hornblower Cruises and Events, operating under the name Alcatraz Cruises, is the official ferry provider to and from the island.

 Alcatraz is home to the abandoned prison.
 It was the site of the oldest operating lighthouse on the West Coast of the United States.
 It had early military fortifications, and natural features.
 Features such as rock pools and a seabird colony.
-It was the home mostly of Western Gulls, cormorants, and egrets.
+It was home to mostly Western Gulls, cormorants, and egrets.
 According to a 1971 documentary on the History of Alcatraz, the island measures 1,675 feet (511 m) by 590 feet (180 m).
 It is 135 feet (41 m) at highest point during mean tide.
 The total area of the island is reported to be 22 acres.

 Alcatraz in the Media and Popular Culture